Amaranth family (Amaranthaceae)

 Cultivation: This plant is typically found in full sun, mesic to dry conditions, and a soil containing loam, clay-loam, or gravelly material.
 Its size can vary significantly according to moisture levels and the fertility of the soil.
 The seeds can remain viable in the soil for 30 years or more.

-Range & Habitat: Rough Pigweed is a common plant that occurs in most counties of Illinois (see Distribution Map).
+Range & Habitat: The non-native Rough Pigweed is a common plant that occurs in most counties of Illinois (see Distribution Map).
 It is originally from South America.
-Habitats include dry areas of disturbed prairies, disturbed hill prairies, cropland, fallow fields, farm lots, gardens, gravelly areas along roads and railroads, sunny areas along the foundations of buildings, and waste areas.
+Habitats include degraded upland prairies, cropland, fallow fields, farm lots, gardens, gravelly areas along roads and railroads, sunny areas along the foundations of buildings, and waste areas.
 Highly disturbed areas are preferred.

 Faunal Associations: Insects rarely visit the wind-pollinated flowers.
 The caterpillars of the skipper Pholisora catullus (Common Sootywing) feed on the foliage, as do the caterpillars of several moths, including Holomelina aurantiaca (Orange Holomelina), Hymenia perspectalis (Spotted Beet Webworm Moth), Spilosoma congrua (Agreeable Tiger Moth), and Spoladea recurvalis (Hawaiian Beet Webworm Moth).
 Sometimes Disonycha spp.
 (Flea Beetles) chew little holes in the leaves.
 The seeds of pigweeds are very popular with granivorus birds as a source of food during the fall and winter (see Bird Table).
 Pigs and cattle eat pigweeds readily, although the foliage can cause bloating and other symptoms of nitrate poisoning if an excessive amount of the foliage is eatened.
 Deer and rabbits eat pigweeds to a limited extent.